VladimirMakaev/cqrs-journey-doc/Journey_01_Introduction.markdown

 > **BharathPersona:** There is some debate in the CQRS community
 > about whether, in practice, you can use different development teams
 > for different parts of the CQRS pattern implementation.

+# Beginning the Journey

+The next chapter is the start of our CQRS journey.
+It provides more information about the Contoso Conference Management System and describes some of the high-level parts of the system.
+Subsequent chapters describe the stages of journey as Contoso implements the Conference Management System.

 [personabharath]: images/PersonaBharath.png?raw=true
 [personajana]:    images/PersonaJana.png?raw=true